 Jonathan Kuminga, a 6-foot-8 small forward, is next in line and could be the best yet to play for the Celtics.

 Jonathan Kuminga Highlights

-Kuminga — the consensus No. 1 overall prospect in the 2021 basketball recruiting class — is an athletic specimen.
+Kuminga was the consensus No. 1 overall prospect in the 2021 basketball recruiting class before reclassifying to 2020, where he ranks No. 4 overall by 247Sports.
+He is an athletic specimen.
 He drives with purpose to the rim and finishes over defenders with thunderous dunks and soft touch.
 He uses his 6-foot-11 wingspan — along with pure athleticism — to swallow rebounds and block shots.
 The five-star recruit’s versatility ables him to reach the paint at will and guard any position.
 Kuminga’s just scratched the surface on scoring creativity, too.
 He has a decent shot, and once it’s more polished, he’ll be a matchup nightmare for opposing defenses.

 Jonathan Kuminga Recruiting

 In November, he narrowed his college choices down to Duke, Kentucky, Washington, Florida State, Memphis, Texas Tech, Michigan, Georgia, Maryland, and Auburn.